uva-bi-sdad/community/README.md

 ## JavaScript Development

-This project uses webpack to assemble the development JavaScript files into the scripts that run data sites (in a web browser and/or in a Node environment as part of an API).
+This project uses Rollup to assemble the development JavaScript files into the scripts that run data sites (in a web browser and/or in a Node environment as part of an API).

 [Visual Studio Code](https://code.visualstudio.com) is recommended for automatic code styling.